 Cyberattackers grow bolder year-over-year

 In September 2020, WIRED magazine covered a story where an ER technician recounted in real-time the details of a ransomware attack that ravaged their hospital.
-That same month, ransomware attacks targeted hospitals and health care providers at alarming rates and crippled school districts as students returned to classes (in-person and online).
+That same month, ransomware attacks targeted hospitals, health care providers, and law firms at alarming rates and crippled school districts as students returned to classes (in-person and online).

 Cybersecurity experts and researchers worldwide noted increases in more extreme extortion tactics like blackmail (i.e., exfiltrating a company’s data and threatening to leak it unless a ransom is paid).